 - 1. After the transceiver has been installed, ensure that the power supply and antenna are properly connected. - 2.
 Press and hold the VOL/PWR knob until the radio turns on. - 3.
 Turn the SQL knob fully counterclockwise.
 This state is known as "squelch off". - 4.
 Turn up the volume until noise or audio from the speaker is at a comfortable level. - 5.
 Turn the SQL knob clockwise until the random noise disappears.
 This state is known as the "squelch threshold." - Press the UP or DOWN key to select the desired channel.
-Refer to the channel chart in the OWNER'S MANUAL SUPPLEMENT for available channels. - 7.
-When a message is received, adjust the volume to the desired listening level.
+Refer to the channel chart (section 11 CHANNEL ASSIGNMENTS) for available channels. - When a message is received, adjust the volume to the desired listening level.
 The "BUSY" indicator in the LCD is displayed indicating that the channel is being used.